Beat Gallstones Naturally

 This is a great cleanse and one of the best ways to flush out gallstones.
 Be sure to get medical help if you are dealing with intense pain and any feverish type of symptoms.
 If you decide to do this cleanse, be sure to have guidance with a natural health practitioner familiar with the protocol.

-Completing the kidney cleanse before cleansing the liver is highly recommended.
+I would recommend doing the 7-day liver cleanse beforehand in order to improve all the detoxification pathways and prepare your liver.
 You want your kidneys, bladder and urinary tract in top working condition so they can efficiently remove any undesirable substances incidentally absorbed from the intestine as the bile is being excreted.
 This will also soften the bile duct to help it relax, so when we do stimulate contractions it will have the best chance to expel the stones.

 Drink as many of these as you can – like 5-6 per day for 3 days and then do Gall Bladder flush.
 You can add a bit of pink salt to the juice or your water, especially if feeling dehydrated and light headed going through the process.